david-d-an/VirbelaChallenges/Exercise1/Exercise1.Api/README.md

 <br><br>

-> # API Endpoint
+> # API Endpoints
-In this article, the common HTTPS address to access the API services will be called **Endpoint** .
-The endpoint typically is in  a format similar to https://contoso.com/api.
-To activate a particular API service, a request must be sent to the endpoint with specific request type and a body and a query string if necessary.
+In this article, the common HTTPS address to access the API services will be called **Endpoint** and the url to the service domain as **ApiRoot**.
+The endpoint typically is in  a format similar to https://contoso.com/api/ResourceName.
+To activate a particular API service, a request of a specific request type (GET/PUT/POST/DELETE, etc.) must be sent to the correct endpoint with a request body or a query string if necessary.
 Please see the next chapter *Functionalities* for request details.

 Currently, the app is deployed on Azure App Service to provide a staging environment.
-Please consult the next two sections to find API Endpoints for *Developemnt* and *Staging* environments.
+Please consult the next two sections to find **API Endpoints** for *Developemnt* and *Staging* environments.

 ## Local (Development)
 The API runs off of port 15000 over TLS by default (i.e., https://localhost:15000/api).
 Some of the most popular HTTP request addresses are as follows: